 Classified board of directors.
-Our board of directors will be divided into three classes, "Class A Directors," "Class B Directors" and "Class C Directors", with the classes as nearly equal in number as possible.
-The initial term of:

-Class A shall expire at the annual general meeting of the shareholders to be held in 2018;

-Class B shall expire at the annual general meeting of the shareholders to be held in 2019; and

-Class C shall expire at the annual general meeting of the shareholders to be held in 2020.
+Our board of directors will be divided into three classes, "Class I," whose initial term shall expire at the annual general meeting of the shareholders to be held in 2020, "Class II," whose initial term shall expire at the annual general meeting of the shareholders to be held in 2019, and "Class III", whose initial term shall expire at the annual general meeting of the shareholders to be held in 2018, with the classes as nearly equal in number as possible.
+At the closing of the offering made hereby, the Class I directors will be and , the Class II directors will be and , and the Class III directors will be and .